rmflight/knitrProgressBar/README.md

 ### Installation

+This package can be installed from CRAN by:

+    install.packages("knitrProgressBar")

-This package is not yet on CRAN.
-To install this package, use `devtools`:
+To install the development version of this package, use `devtools`:

     devtools::install_github("rmflight/knitrProgressBar")